 - Increased web traffic by 30% in the first 6 months;

 - Wrote more than 20 guest posts for BBC, CNN, The Guardian, and other media outlets.

-3. Link your content manager portfolio
+3. Link your social media or content marketing portfolio

-Then you can include a short description of your work — what different types of content did you produce?
+Then you can include a short description of your work — what types of content did you produce?
 Did you write for any notable names or media outlets?
 Give recruiters a little sneak peek of what they’ll find there!